 For artists of all types, Instagram is a great place to call home.
 Social media freelancing overall has gotten incredibly popular – with Instagram taking the main stage.
 After all, its visual nature is picture-perfect for sharing the works of animators, designers, and illustrators.
-It’s also a great tool for freelance artists to find new clients as over 1 billion people use Instagram.
+Over 1 billion people use this app – so, isn’t it about time you learn how to get clients on Instagram?

 Imagine what this person is interested in and start researching on Instagram to locate them based on their interests.
 You can search using hashtags, keywords, or even specific companies you think this person or group of people might like.